Eve-G99/Dr-Paw-Tech-Assessment/README.md

 ## Introduction

-Hi, welcome!
 This project contains the codebase for a two-days technical assessment as part of the Developer Internship evaluation.
 It serves as a directory app, helping users locate and learn about nearby Animal Hospitals and Vet Clinics.

 ## Features